Xinhao-Deng/Website-Fingerprinting-Library/README.md

 ## Acknowledgements

 We would like to thank all the authors of the referenced papers.
-Special thanks to **Yixiang Zhang** and **Jie Yan** from Tsinghua University for their participation in the code review.
+Special thanks to **Yixiang Zhang** and **Jie Yan** for their participation in the code review.